hackle/blogger/src/raw/no-interface-just-use-functions.md

 var latte = LatteMaker.Make(beanProvider.GetInGram, milkProvider.GetInOunce);
 ```

-Now our example looks like
+Finally, our example is reduced to 29 lines of code from 52.

 ```csharp
 public class CoffeeBeanProvider